LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 It handles communication with sensors, actuators and other peripheral devices, processing data and making decisions.
 Firmware is critical to the functioning of devices.

-The firmware is responsible for detecting the possible connected sensors \ref{Implemented_digital_magnetic_field_sensors.csv} and query measurements.
+The firmware is responsible for detecting the possible connected sensors from table \ref{Implemented_digital_magnetic_field_sensors.csv} and query measurements.
 This measured data can be forwarded to a host (+pc) via a user interface and can then be further processed there.

 An important component is that as many common sensors as possible can be easily connected without having to adapt the firmware.
 This modularity is implemented using abstract class design.
 These are initiated according to the sensors found at startup.
-If new hardware is to be integrated, only the required functions \ref{lst:CustomSensorClass} need to be implemented.
+If new hardware is to be integrated, only the required functions from listing \ref{lst:CustomSensorClass} need to be implemented.

 ```cpp {#lst:CustomSensorClass caption="CustomSensor-Class for adding new sensor hardware support"}
 #ifndef __CustomSensor_h__